General scope of the training module

 The human factor is of outmost importance.
 Therefore, the non-financial resources have an exceptional contribution to social enterprises and may take different forms, such as knowledge that is offered by experts and sometimes is easier to be found, voluntary work by common people that feel committed to a social cause and open resources (Wikipedia, other open-accessible internet platforms etc).

-Two extremely innovative and rather efficient methods of non-financial resources that are used in local level are the adoption of a local exchange system with the issuance of a local currency and the creation of a Timebank.
+Two extremely innovative and rather efficient methods of non-financial resources for Ethical and Solidarity Finance that are used in local level are the adoption of a local exchange system with the issuance of a local currency and the creation of a Timebank.
 The first practice involves the issuance of a local currency that is used for the daily transactions within a specific region and should be reinvested within this region as well.
 Moreover, the Timebanks are also an innovative idea applied in local level.
 According to this practice, each person offers and registers in the Timebank the hours of work that he/she is in position to offer, considering its abilities.

 In order to have a thorough understanding of how difficult is to run a social association, serving in parallel your social mission, we were given the chance to create and present our own social association.
 Separated in two teams, we created two different projects.
 The first one, called “On life- Reconnecting people” focused on raising awareness on the impact that excessive use of social media has on the mental health and the quality of the teenagers’ life.
 The second one confronted with the need to make education in Bulgaria accessible to all, taking into account that due to poverty, many kids in high school do not have the money to buy the required books.
 Both projects focused on the financial resources that shall be used and two conclusions were drawn.
 The financial instruments, that shall be used, should correspond to the ethical background of the idea and that there should be used more than two different resources.
 Mixing the resources guarantees, in a certain extent, the financial sustainability of the project.